-Framing: How do we care for each other and Earth in an unequal world?
+Framing: How do we care for each other and Earth in a divided public?

 - Who makes up the new generation of farmers in Oregon today?
 Who makes up the retiring generation?
 How do these people get connected?